 On Being an Essential Business Amid a Pandemic

-“Besides being an essential business, we actually have a manufacturing facility and so that made it really challenging because virtual working was not an option when making food.
-The first most important thing was about how do we keep people safe.
-How do we keep people safe but continue to produce so that we don’t actually run our cash because if we can’t make food we can’t sell food right so those were very challenging times I think that definitely going above and beyond and always making sure that we’re not compromising in any wa
+“Besides being an essential business, we actually have a manufacturing facility and so that made it really challenging because virtual working is not an option when making food.
+The first most important thing keeping people safe.
+How do we keep people safe but continue to produce so that we don’t actually run out of cash, because if we can’t make food we can’t sell food.
+Those were very challenging times.
+I think that definitely going above and beyond and always making sure that we’re not compromising in any way has been key.”